MetaMask/metamask-docs/docs/api-sdk/reference/provider-api.md

 Returns `true` if the provider is connected to the current chain, and `false` otherwise.

-If the provider is not connected, the page will have to be reloaded in order for connection to be re-established.
+If the provider is not connected, the page must be reloaded in order for connection to be re-established.
 Please see the [`connect`](#connect) and [`disconnect`](#disconnect) events for more information.

-### ethereum.request(args)
+### `ethereum.request(args)`

 ```typescript
 interface RequestArguments {